Water supply and sanitation in the Philippines: Policy

 General policies concerning the water and sanitation sector are formulated by the National Economic and Development Authority (NEDA) in its MTPDP.
 Since the 1990s, private sector participation and decentralization are the main objectives of water policies.
 The MTPDP of 2004 up to 2010 aimed at extending the coverage of potable water to 92%–96% by 2010 through public and private investments, with priority given to 400 barangays with poor water supply coverage.

-The Department of Public Works and Highways provides technical assistance in rural water supply systems.
+The Department of Public Works and Highways (DPWH) provides technical assistance in rural water supply systems.
 National standards for drinking water quality, as well as standards concerning sanitation and sewerage collection, are set by the Department of Health.
 The Philippine Department of Environment and Natural Resources (DENR) is the lead ministry for implementing water sector legislation, whereas the Department of Finance takes the lead in financing water policies at the national level.
 The National Water Resources Board (NWRB) under the DENR is responsible for water resources management.

 The responsibilities are defined by the 1976 National Water Code and the 2004 Clean Water Act, which consolidated laws on water supply and sanitation and water resources management.